 Information Collection and Use

-We collect and use personal information about you to respond to your request for products and services marketed through this website and provided by our business partners.
+We collect and use personal information about you to respond to your request for products and services marketed through this website and provided by our business associates.
 We also collect information so that we can notify you about products, services and other opportunities we think will be of interest to you.
 We store our information on a secure server protected by a firewall designed to keep unauthorized users out.
 We use software to protect your information.
 Your information is encrypted when you submit it.
-The only information that is not encrypted is anything you send is via email.
+The only information that is not encrypted is anything you send via email.
 We collect:

 - Information provided by you in connection with obtaining a credit card.
 For example, you may be asked to submit your full name and home address.
 In some cases, you may also be asked to submit additional personal information once you are linked to the credit card issuer’s website.